skrey/yellow-extensions/features/help/en/troubleshooting.md

 </IfModule>
 ```

-Here's a `.htaccess` configuration file for a subfolder:
+Here's a `.htaccess` configuration file for a subfolder, for example `http://website/yellow/`:

 ```apache
 <IfModule mod_rewrite.c>